5T33Z0/OC-Little-Translated/D_Updating_OpenCore/README.md

 - OpenCore DEV (nightly builds)
 - OpenCore DEV DEBUG (Debug versions of nightly builds)

+For Kexts, you can also choose between Release and DEV builds in the Sync window.
+When "DEV" is checked, Kexts will be updated to the latest builds available on Dortania's build repo.

 To update OpenCore files and Kexts, do the following:

 1. Click on the `Sync` button (looks similar to a Recycle symbol):</br>